reinseth/eslint-config-nrk/README.md

 `npm install --save-dev git+ssh://git@github.com:nrkno/eslint-config-nrk.git`

 ## With React
-If you are using React, you need to install eslint-plugin-react within your project as well:
+If you are using React, you also need to install eslint-plugin-react within your project:

 `npm install --save-dev eslint-plugin-react`